ucdavis/cru-computing/collections/_registration/create-event.markdown

 * The account number is now always required, even if Credit Cards are not used or if it is free.
 * You can now filter the list of accounts by typing part of it.
 * Note, it isn't a wild card search, you need to type the beginning of the account and/or chart.
+* After the event is created, only the owner of the event (the person who created it) can change the account number.
+* Be very careful about change the account if people have registered for your event.

 ## Summary
 * Limited to 750 characters